-You may be asked about the reliability of your appliances, such as if you have experienced boiler breakdowns recently, or if you have arranged boiler services and repairs.
+You may be asked about the reliability of your appliances, such as if you have experienced boiler breakdowns recently or if you have arranged for boiler services and repairs.

-EPCs are scaled from A to G, A being the gold standard and G indicating that there is massive room for improvement.
-Although EPCs are valid for a decade, you may wish to apply for another EPC if you make considerable renovations to your home – a better EPC will likely improve both the price and appeal of your home.
+EPCs are scaled from A to G, with A being the “gold standard” and G indicating that there is massive room for improvement.
+Although EPCs are valid for a decade, you may wish to apply for another EPC if you make considerable renovations to your home; a better EPC will likely improve both the price and appeal of your home.

-You may be somewhat taken-aback by the results of your EPC.
-The EPC for the mid-terrace house I live in shows that we use 301 kWh per square metre every year, but could potentially cut this down to 185 kWh per square metre, and that our current annual carbon footprint of 3.3 tonnes could be cut back to just two tonnes.
+You may be somewhat taken aback by the results of your EPC.
+The EPC for the mid-terrace house I live in shows that we use 301 kWh per square metre every year, but could potentially cut this down to 185 kWh per square metre, and that our current annual carbon footprint of 3.3 metric tonnes could be cut back to just two metric tonnes.

 When will I receive my EPC?